The Best Things to Do in Pacific City

-The Best Things to Do in Pacific City, Oregon: A Local’s Perspective
+The Best Things to Do in Pacific City, Oregon 2025: A Local’s Perspective

 Fun Activities To Do around Pacific City

-Explore the sandunes on an ATV Rental: If you’re looking for an adrenaline-pumping adventure, rent an ATV and explore the sand dunes.
-Sandlake Tsunami ATV Rentals offers ATV rentals just a short drive north of Pacific City, for those looking to have some fun on the Oregon Coast’s sand dunes without the usual crowds.
+Explore the sand dunes on an ATV Rental: If you’re looking for an adrenaline-pumping adventure, rent an ATV and explore the dunes.
+Sandlake Tsunami ATV Rentals offers ATV rentals just a short drive north of Pacific City, for those looking to have fun on the Oregon Coast’s sand dunes without the usual crowds.

 Munson Creek Falls State Natural Site: Located about 25 minutes south of Pacific City, this hidden gem features a short, easy hike that leads to Munson Creek Falls – the tallest waterfall in the Coast Range.